spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

     <!-- markdown-link-check-disable -->
     For more information about making Discord webhooks follow their [official webhook guide](https://support.discord.com/hc/en-us/articles/228383668){: rel="nofollow"}.

-After creating the webhook on both Discord and Spacelift you can define a new webhook rule like this:
+After creating the webhook on both Discord and Spacelift you will need to define a new webhook rule like this:

 ```opa
 # Send updates about tracked runs to discord.